FFXIV Tactics Ogre Reborn screenshot contest announced

 - The character must be wearing one of the following “Valerian” or “Xenobian” body equipment:

 After filling up the forms, players must then tweet the screenshot on Twitter.
 This tweet must also contain the information that was inputted in the form.
 Once the tweet is sent, the player’s entry is complete.
 The draw to select each prize’s winners happens on or around January 8, 2023, at 2:30 AM PST.
 Multiple entries are allowed, however, only one entry per character is eligible.
+Make sure to make your screenshots look great!

 While this may seem like a random game to collaborate with, it’s actually not.
-The first half of the eligible armors above drop from Heavenswar dungeons, while the latter half drops from Stormblood dungeons.
+The first half of the eligible armors above drop from Heavensward dungeons, while the latter half drops from Stormblood dungeons.
 These armors were not implemented for the sole purpose of the contest but were in the game from the start.
 This is a common occurrence in FFXIV since there are quite a lot of references in it to other Square Enix games.
 The game also recently made these armor sets dyeable in the recent FFXIV 6.28 patch.
+As such, players can mix and match their desired outfit for the event.

 That’s everything you need to know about the FFXIV Tactics Ogre: Reborn Screenshot Contest.
+Please make sure to review the rules carefully before submitting your entries.

 For those interested in Tactics Ogre: Reborn, head on over here to learn about its release date, gameplay, story, and the platforms it is available on.
+In fact, the game is coming out really soon.
 For more FFXIV news from us, click here.